-Mexican chocolate is one of those things that just proves how awesome Mexican food is.
 I mean, whoever decided to add cacao nibs, spices, and chiles to chocolate back in the day was basically the first hipster chocolate maker.
-And it's a flavor combination that just wins again and again.
+And it's a flavor combination that wins again and again.
 Mole?
 Use Mexican chocolate.
 For hot chocolate?
 It's so good!
-But it's hard to top using it in pie.
+But it's hard to stop using it in the pie.

 So, for our Day Of The Dead celebration, the first thing we thought to make was this Spiced Mexican Chocolate Coconut Pie Recipe.
-Made with salted graham cracker crust, a chocolate-y black bottom, and a cinnamon-cayenne chocolate coconut custard, it's pure genius.
+Made with a salted graham cracker crust, a chocolate black bottom, and a cinnamon-cayenne chocolate coconut custard, it's pure genius.
 And, of course, it's delicious well beyond Day Of The Dead!

 crumbs (from about 20 full cracker sheets)